npalm/2024-03-18_devopsdays-krakow/slides.md

 # Challenges 🤔 🤔 🤔

-- Collaboration
+- Hard to collaborate
-- Manual processes
+- Hard to scale
-- Manual maintained
+- Hard to automate common tasks
-- Manual scaling
+- Hard to unlock new features

 ---